 On Thursdays, from 2 pm to 6 pm, the museum grants free admission to residents of the City of Venice and those born in Venice, as well as to students at Venetian universities.
 Find out more

 From the late 1940s Rothko began painting pure abstraction, contributing to the development of Color Field painting, marked by vast non-centered expanses of color.
-In Untitled (Red) the saturated black and red, floating in rectangular shapes, are dominant entities.
-Through these two-dimensional color-rich fields Rothko translated universal spiritual states, alluding primarily to the tragic human condition.
+In Untitled (Red) the saturated fields of black and red, floating in rectangular shapes, are dominant entities.
+Through these two-dimensional color-rich fields, Rothko translated universal spiritual states, alluding primarily to the tragedy of the human condition.

 |Medium||Acrylic on paper, mounted on canvas|

 |Credit line||Solomon R. Guggenheim Foundation, New York, Hannelore B. and Rudolph B. Schulhof Collection, bequest of Hannelore B. Schulhof, 2012|